Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 3

-If you do not have Absher access, ask a trusted colleague or friend in Saudi Arabia to check your Iqama number through the Absher system.
+If you do not have Absher access ask a trusted colleague or friend in Saudi Arabia to check your iqama number through their Absher app or through Muqeem on your behalf.

 4

-You can visit the nearest HRSD (Ministry of Human Resources) office or Jawazat (Passport) office in person to inquire about your status with your Iqama.
+Visit the nearest HRSD (Ministry of Human Resources) or Jawazat (Passport) office in person with your iqama to inquire about your status directly from government officials.

 Clearing Huroob requires working through official Saudi government channels.
-There are two main paths depending on whether you are still in Saudi Arabia or have already left.
+There are two paths depending on whether you are in Saudi Arabia or abroad.

 If You Are Still in Saudi Arabia